city_hall

 4. We plan to announce our selection this summer.

 While you are going through our application process, we are going through a project scoping process.
 We will scope a set of projects that we will pitch to you when you arrive.
 We want to make sure that you are given a range of potential projects that you feel you can immediately execute.
 We also plan to give you projects that will need further exploration, and one or two that will really stretch you.
-As you become more familiar with our process you will certainly have the opportunity to develop own ideas as well.
+As you become more familiar with our process you will certainly have the opportunity to develop your own ideas as well.

 Since moving this position to a two-year timeline, we've found that the second year tends to be when Program Managers source and pitch projects themselves.